kinjo/geed/README.md

 ## geed-repl

-geed-repl generates replacing and inserting ed commands from grep output to replace and insert any lines to a number of files at a time.
+geed-repl generates the replacing and inserting ed commands from grep output to replace and insert any lines to a number of files at a time.

 For example, there are 2 files a.c and b.c.